 Kathyrn Gratton advises going a step further: Tack up your ideas on the bathroom mirror so you have to see it every day.

-Gratton is the president of the Hagerstown, Maryland, Score chapter.
+Gratton is the former president of the Hagerstown, Maryland, Score chapter.
 Score provides free mentoring to small businesses and entrepreneurs nationwide.

 “The act of writing it down makes it more real,” she says.

 As you continue to flesh out your idea, consider your own expertise in the area.
 Do you have any insider experience, knowledge or connections?
 Are you passionate about this topic or field?
 Is your idea feasible?
 Who would buy this product or service?

 And while you might think you’re sitting on a great invention, you need second opinions.
 It’s crucial to get feedback from others to refine your idea.

 Gratton recommends asking that one brutally honest friend we all have.
 You know, the one that’s comfortable with telling you if you’ve gotten fat over the holidays.